 - Needle electromyogram and nerve conduction studies: if a polyneuropathy or radiculopathy is suspected

 Treatment for primary RLS is largely symptomatic.
-Depending on the underlying cause, secondary RLS can be completely cured.
+Treatment of secondary RLS depends on the underlying cause.
 Intermittent treatment may be necessary for recurrent cases with spontaneous remission.